preciousbetine/microverse-portfolio/README.md

 # Microverse Portfolio Project <a name="about-project"></a>

-> A simple web portfolio built from one of Microverse's templates.
+A simple portfolio website built from one of Microverse's templates.

 ## 🛠 Built With <a name="built-with"></a>